krnwonseungee/p2-guide/lightning-talks/lt-week4.md

 ## Thursday
 * Alex - What is rack anyway?
-* Elliot - What is a protocol
+* Elliot - How can I use git branches to make spiking easier?
 * David - What is a code kata?
 * Henry - red green refactor
 * Aditya - SASS - https://gist.github.com/amahesh0501/bd659da3b8d1b44c2108